nivamitay1/Tic-Tac-Toe/README.md

 ## Summary:

-<p> I have made this project using only vanilla Javascript, CSS,  HTML and the minimax algorithm when the Difficulty set to hard.  </p>
+<p> I have made this project using only vanilla Javascript, CSS,  HTML and the minimax algorithm when the Difficulty is set to hard.  </p>